AssarMarkstrom/DA4002-Projekt/docs/Sprint_1_retrospective.md

 * sprint 1 planning phase
 * unclear product goal
 * git learning curve
 * anaconda and virtual envs
+* following the product backlog/editing

 ## What do we wnat to try next
 * remote work